HUMSI — Human Security Initiative

 On August 23, 2025, about 40 people gathered outside the Metropolitan Detention Center to protest ICE raids.
 Jessica Ramirez Vasquez, a social worker and community volunteer, was detained after using a bullhorn during the protest.
 Officers fired pepper balls and rubber bullets at the crowd.
 Jessica was arrested and charged with felony assault on a federal officer.
 Livestream video documented the incident.

-Immigration judge orders Cuban man deported to Ecuador
+Cuban man ordered deported to Ecuador despite asylum request, persecution fears

 Ecuadoran asylum seeker seized, transferred without medication, suffered seizures; judge sanctions ICE